Understanding the Role of Data Lakehouses in Analytics

 January 17, 2024

 A data lakehouse is a hybrid data storage and analytics architecture that combines the features of a data lake and a data warehouse.
 It addresses the limitations of traditional data warehouses and data lakes, providing a unified platform for storing and analyzing structured and unstructured data.
-Here’s a breakdown of the key components and the role of data lakehouses in analytics:
+Here’s a breakdown of the key components to help you understand the differences between a data lake, data warehouse and a data lakehouse and the role of data lakehouses in analytics:

 Data Lake